microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-472.md

 - <xref:System.Windows.Forms.Button>, <xref:System.Windows.Forms.RadioButton> and <xref:System.Windows.Forms.CheckBox> controls with <xref:System.Windows.Forms.Control.FlatStyle> set to <xref:System.Windows.Forms.FlatStyle.Flat?displayProperty=nameWithType> or <xref:System.Windows.Forms.FlatStyle.Popup?displayProperty=nameWithType> now use OS-defined colors in High Contrast theme when selected.
 Previously, text and background colors were not contrasting and were hard to read.
 - Controls contained within a <xref:System.Windows.Forms.GroupBox> that has its <xref:System.Windows.Forms.Control.Enabled> property set to `false` will now use OS-defined colors in High Contrast theme.
 - The<xref:System.Windows.Forms.ToolStripButton>, <xref:System.Windows.Forms.ToolStripComboBox>, and <xref:System.Windows.Forms.ToolStripDropDownButton> controls have an increased luminosity contrast ratio in High Contrast Mode.
-- <xref:System.Windows.Forms.DataGridViewLinkButton> will by default use OS-defined colors in High Contrast mode for the <xref:System.Windows.Forms.DataGridViewLinkButton.LinkColordisplayProperty=nameWithType> property.
+- <xref:System.Windows.Forms.DataGridViewLinkButton> will by default use OS-defined colors in High Contrast mode for the <xref:System.Windows.Forms.DataGridViewLinkButton.LinkColor?displayProperty=nameWithType> property.

 NOTE: Windows 10 has changed values for some high contrast system colors.
 Windows Forms Framework is based on the Win32 framework.
 For the best experience, run on the latest version of Windows and opt in to the latest OS changes by adding an app.manifest file in a test application and uncommenting the following code:
 ```